 Sophie then appeared and kissed me on both cheeks.
 She was dressed for the occasion in a rich girls outfit.
 What I mean by that is a dress that’s designed to impress with its expensiveness rather than to flatter.
 I guessed she’d chosen that for her father’s benefit as she hadn’t worn clothes like that for our dates.
 The three of us went through into the main room where the other guests were.

 “You look nice,” she said to me, pulling me away from her father, “come and meet my brother, Craig.
-Sorry dad, I didn’t mean to interrupt.
-Oh you need a drink; come and we’ll get you a champagne.”
+Sorry Dad, I didn’t mean to interrupt.
+Oh you need a drink; come and we’ll get you some champagne.”

 Craig was not as tall as his father but nevertheless still cut an imposing figure.
 He was very welcoming but I didn’t really take to him.
 I thought he seemed insincere.
-His lady friend, Jacqui, though was very good-looking and seemed brighter than Craig.
-She was very heavily made up and too flashy for my liking and she seemed brighter than Craig.
+His lady friend, Jacqui, though was very good-looking although heavily made up and too flashy for my liking and she seemed brighter than Craig.
 I’m too quick at judging people on first appearances and I’m often wrong.
 If I’m going out with Sophie I must get on with her family I must give them a chance, I thought, I should be glad that they were friendly.

 Sophie then took me round and introduced me to her step-mother, Tracey, her aunt and uncle and her cousins.
 It was lovely because she was obviously proud of me and wanted to show me off.
 There were a few more people there who Sophie said were business associates of her father, his bank manager and his accountant and their wives.